 You can see the influence in the illustration above of the great golden age artist, Lou Fine, another artist who illustrated in a very posed and lyrical style.
 But Steranko outran his influences quickly, and created a catalog like no one else in comics.
 Very few have done so little work, but influenced so many.
 JH Williams III is one.
 (See his Steranko influence referenced here).
 Writer Ed Brubaker is another and professes his love of Steranko here, a group of gorgeous Steranko covers serving as visual back up.
 Hollywood screen writer Andrew W. Marlowe, writing a SHIELD film currently, talks about how Steranko informed his script here.
 Kavalier and Clay writer Michael Chabon tells us Steranko himself was the inspiration for his Kavalier character here.
 I remember one of the reasons I loved Paul Gulacy’s art on the wonderful Master of Kung Fu was because it looked so much like Steranko.
 You can read in the wonderful Comic Book Artist magazine about Steranko and Gulacy’s meeting in the latter’s interview here.

 Suffice to say, Jim Steranko’s influence on the world of comics is felt far and wide.
 But Steranko would never be limited to just comics.
 When asked about his best work, it’s no surprise that he says “that work is yet to come.”

-Thanks this time, in a huuuuuge way, go out to Tony Robertson for scanning and sending me this magazine (I cleaned it up a little for your viewing and downloading pleasure).
+Thanks this time, in a huuuuuge way, go out to Tony Robertson for scanning and sending me this magazine (I was not able to provide you a pdf download, as per Steranko’s agent, David Spurlock).
 I am experiencing seeing this for the first time just like you, and it is a great experience!
 You can see his Steranko site here.